kech-app/janus/README.md

 - **dividing**-analyzing - conquer & conquest - **loved** by engineers - pragmatism - working **things**
 - **unifying**-synthesizing - unified perspective - **loved** by designers - harmony - beautiful **things**

-Using Janus should be very simple, but Designing LUX can be hard.
+Using Janus should be very simple, but Designing it can be hard.

 So we will start with the simple: The Janus DSL user perspective.